Chart Color Schemes

 Household Composition

-Kew features high concentrations of group households, with a fairly typical median household size
+Kew features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.7% of all households, including 32.5% couples with children, 25.5% couples without children, and 9.3% single parent families.
+Family households comprise 68.7% of all households, including 32.5% couples with children, 25.5% couples without children, and 9.3% single parent families.
 Non-family households account for the remaining 31.3%, with lone person households at 26.0% and group households comprising 5.2% of the total.
-The median household size is 2.5 people, which aligns with the Greater Melbourne average.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households